triplea-game/triplea/docs/development/dev-process/pull-requests.md

 ## PR workflow

-* Before creating a PR, do a self-review of the code that it looks good
+* Before creating a PR, do a self-review of the code and ensure that it looks good.
 * Ensure that your commit message is descriptive.
-Remember the commit message is for future developers and maintainers, any text in the PR is one-time and is for reviewers for the benefit of doing review.
-The commit message should describe roughly what changes and most importantly why it was changed.
+Remember, the commit message is for future developers and maintainers.
+Any text in the PR is one-time and is for reviewers for the benefit of doing their review.
+The commit message should describe roughly what changes you made and, more importantly, why you made those changes.
 * Favor prefixing the title of the commit message with one of these keywords:
   * Fix
   * Update